MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/subscriptions-and-billing/cancel-your-subscription.md

 - If you have more than 25 licenses assigned to users.

-- For any other subscriptions (like Microsoft Dynamics 365 or Microsoft Intune, or if the **Cancel subscription** option is unavailable.
+- For any other subscriptions (like Microsoft Dynamics 365 or Microsoft Intune, or if the **Cancel subscription** option is unavailable).

 > [!CAUTION]
 > If you cancel Office 365 before the end of your term, you may be subject to early termination fees.